Go Back

 • Make Filling: Mix farmer's cheese, sugar, and vanilla extract.
 Taste and add more sugar or some lemon juice if needed.

-18 oz farmer's cheese, 2 oz sugar, 2 teaspoons vanilla extract
+18 oz farmer's cheese, 4 tbsp sugar, 1 teaspoon vanilla extract

-• Add Egg Yolks: Incorporate the egg yolks, then refrigerate if not using immediately.
+• Add Egg or Yolks: Incorporate the egg or yolks, then refrigerate if not using immediately.

 Combine